Day Trip From San Francisco to the Russian River Valley

 A sign across the Bohemian Highway reads Camp Meeker in Sonoma County

-Camp Meeker between Occidental and Monte Rio.
+Camp Meeker, located between the tiny hamlets of Occidental and Monte Rio, California

 Image of the gardens at Osmosis.

-Osmosis Day Spa Sanctuary
+Osmosis Day Spa Sanctuary, Freestone, California

-Written by Sonoma Insider Patricia Lynn Henley.
+Written by Sonoma Insider Patricia Lynn Henley

 You Might Also Like